iAmMrinal0/prestoToDoBook/your-app-in-action.md

 Time to run the app and see how the whole thing in action

-Run the following commands in the Terminal:
+Run the following command in the Terminal:

 ```bash
 pulp build --to index.js